Black Money (film)

-Black Money is a 2019 South Korean crime drama film directed by Jung Ji-young, starring Cho Jin-woong and Lee Hanee.
+Black Money is a 2019 South Korean crime drama film directed by Chung Ji-young, starring Cho Jin-woong and Lee Hanee.
 The film was loosely based on the sale of the Korean Exchange Bank to the American equity firm Lone Star Funds.

 Synopsis

 Yang Min-hyuk (Cho Jin-woong) works as a prosecutor for the Seoul District Prosecutor's Office.
 He deals with case involving Park Soo-kyung (Lee Eun-woo), an employee of Daehan Bank, who bumped into multiple cars on the freeway.
 Days later, Park Soo-kyung is found dead.
 Prior to her death, her last text message was sent to her younger sister.
 She claimed that she was sexually assaulted by Prosecutor Yang.
 Her death is then ruled a suicide, and Min-hyuk attempts to clear his name.
 With his investigation, he soon learns that Park Soo-kyung was murdered, and she was also a witness to the sale of Daehan Bank for an unusually low price.
 Min-hyuk also encounters Kim Na-ri (Lee Hanee).
 She works as an attorney for Daehan Bank.
 A massive financial corruption case stands in front of Min-hyuk.